 This section identifies the position of ReStore within the broad range of options discussed here, and stresses in particular the funding model and the importance of ongoing collaboration with the original resource authors.

-Initiatives like the UK Web archive focus mainly upon preservation and curation of web content by preserving a snapshot of the web resource, and do not actively engage with the creators and/or authors of the web resource.
-ReStore is different in this regard as it seeks active collaboration with the authors before and after the ReStoration in order to keep the web resource up to date and fully functional.
-This approach comes at a cost but it fulfils the very basic criteria of web resource preservation in its true spirit.
-It also helps in maintaining the resource by publishing up to date content with the collaboration of the original creator.
+Initiatives like UK Web archive, UK Data Archive and others focuses mainly upon preservation and Curation of web contents and after having preserved the snapshot of the web resource, they almost forget about the creators and/or authors of the web resource.
+ReStore makes a difference in this regard by ensuring collaboration with the authors before and after the ReStoration in order to keep the web resource up to date and fully functional.
+This extra efficiency surely comes at a cost but it fulfils the very basic criteria of web resource preservation in its true spirit.
+It also helps in maintaining the resource by publishing up to date contents over it with the collaboration of the original creator.